The path to Special Relativity: Special Relativity

 \section{Special Relativity}

 In his revolutionary article of 1905 on the {\em Electrodynamics of moving bodies} Einstein derived the theory of Special Relativity, in particular the Lorentz transformations, on the basis of two assumptions; the first assumption was the existence of inertial frames in which the laws of mechanics and electrodynamics always take the same form; and the second one was the postulate that the speed of light in vacuum, $c$, is the same in all these frames, independent of any relative motion\ct{einstein:1905, einstein:1956}.
-From these two assumptions Einstein proceeded to show that all measurements of lengths and time intervals in two inertial systems are related by the well-known Lorentz transformations \ct{lorentz:1895, larmor:1898, lorentz:1904}.